Close Mobile Navigation

 Classical Hodgkin lymphoma usually occurs when abnormal white blood cells form a lump (tumour) in a lymph node.

-Abnormal white blood cells can travel through the lymph vessels to form a tumour in another part of the lymphatic system or it can travel through the blood to other parts of the body.
+These abnormal white blood cells can then travel through the lymph vessels to form a tumour in another part of the lymphatic system or they can travel through the blood to other parts of the body.

 Other types of cancer can spread to lymph nodes.
 However, these are not regarded as lymphoma.
 For example, lung cancer that spreads to lymph nodes is still called lung cancer.